AVISIX/Discord-Crash-MP4-Generator/README.md

 ## IT DOESNT WORK

 See what it says in the Console.
 Most likely you are missing FFmpeg, which you must download at "https://ffmpeg.org/download.html".
-As soon as you got it you must place the Binaries into the Directory "C:\FFmpeg\bin".
+As soon as you got it you must place the Binaries(.exe files) into the Directory "C:\FFmpeg\bin\".
 Otherwise the C# Wrapper wont detect it.